-In 2018 an exploration and infill program was completed by early October and included 10,835 m of diamond drilling in 40 holes.
+In 2018 an exploration and infill program was completed and included 10,835 m of diamond drilling in 40 holes.
 The program was primarily designed to increase sample densities to allow for a reclassification of those portions of the deposits categorized as Inferred Resources to Indicated Resources, and to collect representative material of appropriate characteristics for metallurgical testing in 2019.

-In 2019 samples were collected from existing drill core for geochemical characterization, and geotechnical test pits were dug and logged, for stockpile and waste dump engineering studies in support of a future prefeasibility study.
+In 2019 samples were collected from existing drill core for geochemical characterization, and geotechnical test pits were dug and logged, for stockpile and waste dump engineering studies in support of a future pre-feasibility study.
 Also, during 2019 mine engineering studies were conducted in support of an updated PEA expected in second quarter of 2020.
+Metallurgical testwork was conducted on samples from the deposit in 2019 and 2020.